First Published 28 Aug 2024 Last Updated 16 Nov 2024 Difficulty level: Easy

 Old SQL Editor

-The following issues have already been reported to the Access team:
+The following issues have been reported to the Access team in recent weeks:

-b) Changing to SQL view requires the query to be saved
+• Changing to SQL view currently requires the query to be saved first.

-c) Changes in font size do not persist e.g. if the query window size is altered
+• Changes in font size do not persist e.g. if the query window size is altered.

-d) Comments are only partly implemented at present.
-It is not currently possible to comment out sections of a query (e.g. WHERE) clause for testing outcomes
+• Comments are can only be added at the start of the query SQL.
+It is not currently possible to comment out sections of a query (e.g. WHERE) clause for testing outcomes.

-e) Opening a query with a comment in an older version prior to 2408 results in a reserved error (-3001)
+• Opening a query with a comment in an older version prior to 2408 results in a reserved error (-3001) - NOW FIXED

 Drag Drop List